Invest In You: What To Consider If You're Inheriting A Property - The Gloss Magazine

-Talking about money can be a challenge for families but it is important to discuss what is being passed on and to whom.
-Without discussion and planning, there is the possibility for the forced disposal of assets to settle any potential tax liabilities or conceivable family conflict …
+Talking about money can be a challenge for families, but it’s important to discuss what is being passed on and to whom …

 When transferring a single residential property to a child, Capital Acquisitions Tax (CAT) rates apply over and above the relevant tax-free threshold.
-The current parent-to-child tax-free threshold is €335,000 but bear in mind that this could change and is something we keenly watch for adjustments every year at Budget time.
-The general trend in recent years has been downward, for example, in 2009 the CAT threshold for children was €542,544.
+The current parent-to-child tax-free threshold is €400,000, but bear in mind that this could change and is something we keenly watch for adjustments every year at Budget time.

-Section 73 Savings Plan – Funding the Tax Liability on a gift
+Section 73 Savings Plan: funding the tax liability on a gift

-One way of preparing for gift and ultimately inheritance tax is to use the proceeds of a Section 73 saving plan.
+One way of preparing for gift and, ultimately, inheritance tax is to use the proceeds of a Section 73 saving plan.
 Such policies can offer the option of paying a beneficiary’s CAT bill on a gift, without the payment itself being considered a further taxable benefit.
-These savings plans need to be for a minimum of eight years in duration and if the owner of the Section 73 Savings plan dies within an eight-year period, the value of the plan will not qualify to be used against either gift or inheritance tax.
+These savings plans need to be for a minimum of eight years in duration and, if the owner of the Section 73 Savings plan dies within an eight-year period, the value of the plan will not qualify to be used against either gift or inheritance tax.

 A property gift made alongside a Section 73 policy provides the child with a property and a means to fund the gift tax liability, i.e., that tax bill is paid for in a tax efficient way.
 Importantly, future capital appreciation on the property will accrue to the child, for whom no charge to CAT will arise.
 This can work especially well when the asset being gifted does not attract a CGT liability for the parent transferring the asset and where the Stamp Duty liability may also be minimal.